 How to Cook Flounder (With Recipes)

-Flounder are a type of flatfish, found in the form of several different sub-species around the world.
+Flounder is a type of flatfish, found in the form of several different sub-species around the world.
 They are not always a popular eating fish and this is for a number of reasons.
 They don't look particularly meaty and they are frequently perceived as being difficult to clean or fillet.
-The truth is however that the lovely white flesh of a flounder can be extremely delicious to eat, provided it is prepared and cooked in an appropriate fashion.
+The truth is, however, that the lovely white flesh of a flounder can be extremely delicious to eat, provided it is prepared and cooked in an appropriate fashion.
 This page will show both how to fillet a flounder and how to simply gut and clean it for cooking whole.
 In each instance, a tasty recipe will be provided which is easy to prepare at home.

 How to Fillet a Flounder

 Filleting a flounder or other type of flat fish is a very different proposition from filleting a round fish such as a mackerel or cod.
-The bone structure means that there are four fillets on the fish - two on the top and two on the bottom.
+The bone structure means that there are four fillets on the fish—two on the top and two on the bottom.
 Unfortunately, it is often only practical to fillet the very largest of flounder as the size of particularly the two smallest fillets doesn't make the effort worthwhile.
 The flounder which was filleted below was borderline but the procedure is the same regardless of the size of the fish.
 Remember that just like when filleting any type of fish, a proper filleting knife is essential if the job is to be done properly.
 This fact is probably even more important when filleting flat fish than when filleting round fish.

 - Lay the flounder on a chopping board, top/mottled side uppermost.
 With your filleting knife, make a deep cut all the way around the head.